Contagious McKean--Vlasov problems with common noise: from smooth to singular feedback through hitting times: Rates of convergence

 \subsection{Simulations with common noise}

-Similar to the previous subsections, we conducted two experiments.
-In both experiments, we assigned $X_{0-}$ a uniform distribution over the interval $[0.25, 0.35]$, set $\alpha$ to $0.5$ and $\rho$ to $0.5$.
-This initial condition is the same as in \cref{subsec: SUBSECTION ON THE RATE OF CONVERGENCE IN THE CONTINUOUS SETTING}.
-However, we used different common noise paths for each experiment.
+In both experiments in this subsection, we assigned $X_{0-}$ a uniform distribution over the interval $[0.25, 0.35]$, the same as in subsection \ref{subsec: SUBSECTION ON THE RATE OF CONVERGENCE IN THE CONTINUOUS SETTING}, and set $\alpha=0.5$ and $\rho=0.5$, with different common noise paths for each experiment.
 In the first simulation, the common noise path increases to $1$ over the time domain.
 This led to the loss process becoming rougher than the loss in the previous setting.
 In the second simulation, the common noise path decreases to $-1$.
 This induces a systemic event due to the rapid loss of mass. {Despite the differences between the scenarios, we observed a similar rate of convergence between $1/2$ and $1$ as illustrated in \cref{fig: FIGURE IN THE COMMON NOISE SETTING}.}